Doluprane/foundryvtt-login-pages/README.md

 # Summary
 Hello there,<br>
-This small css package aims to enhance and beautify the default log-in screen of the famous roleplaying platform [FoundryVTT](https://foundryvtt.com/).
+This small CSS package aims to enhance and beautify the default log-in screen of the famous roleplaying platform [FoundryVTT](https://foundryvtt.com/).
 Below you'll find everything you need to use the package.

 # Results